-A 12th-century physician prescribed broth as a treatment for colds and flus, and we’ve heard the same from our grandparents.
+- A 12th-century physician prescribed broth as a treatment for colds and flus, and we’ve heard the same from our grandparents.
 Modern research has even acknowledged their wisdom (imagine that!) and confirms that rich chicken broth helps prevent infectious diseases.
 The article Broth is Beautiful by the WAPF (Weston A. Price Foundation) explains in more detail.

-Chicken broth has a natural ingredient that feeds, repairs, and calms the lining in the small intestine.
+- Chicken broth has a natural ingredient that feeds, repairs, and calms the lining in the small intestine.
 It also heals nerves, reduces allergies, and strengthens your body overall.

-Gelatin in broth aids in digestion and has been used to treat anemia, diabetes, muscular dystrophy, and even cancer.
+- Gelatin in broth aids in digestion and has been used to treat anemia, diabetes, muscular dystrophy, and even cancer.
 It was commonly referred to in the 1800’s as a treatment for infant diarrhea.

 - Soups made with water should be used to water the garden.
 Soups made with canned, processed broth should be poured down the drain.
 But use homemade broth, and you have an absolutely delicious meal.

-French restaurants, European cuisine, tasty dishes made by the Chinese, Japanese, Italians, and in Middle Eastern areas all include broths regularly in their traditional foods.
+- French restaurants, European cuisine, tasty dishes made by the Chinese, Japanese, Italians, and in Middle Eastern areas all include broths regularly in their traditional foods.
 They’re known for delectable sauces made from scratch with attention to the smallest details.

-In comparison, Americans have practically forgotten how to cook.
+- In comparison, Americans have practically forgotten how to cook.
 Our foods are microwaved in less than two minutes.
 BEEP!
 We scrape our supper off a Lean Cuisine tray and call it good.
-No wonder Americans struggle with weight issues – we’re looking for flavor in cakes, cookies, and boxed pasta and forgetting that the answer is right at our fingertips in a healthier, cheaper, and better tasting way.
+No wonder Americans struggle with weight issues – we’re looking for flavor in cakes, cookies, and boxed pasta and forgetting that the answer is right at our fingertips in a healthier, cheaper, and better-tasting way.

-Plus the healthy fats in broth go a long way to filling you up.
+- The healthy fats in broth go a long way to filling you up.
 It’s amazing how broth-based soup can leave you feeling comfortable and satisfied for several hours so you can go longer without needing another meal.
 I don’t know if you could say the same for Lean Cuisine.

 - Wednesday is often known as ‘hump’ day.
 It seems that by Wednesday I’m ready for a quick meal preparation.
 Soups are so easy.
-For the most part you just pour it all into a pot and let it simmer. 🙂
+For the most part you just pour it all into a crockpot and let it simmer. 🙂

 I’ll leave you with my favorite basic broth-based soup.
 This is the one we go back to again and again.
 It’s quick, simple, extremely versatile, and yummy.

-12 cups homemade broth (chicken, beef, or fish)
+12 c. homemade broth (chicken, beef, or fish)

 2 T. celtic sea salt